Averyyy/mar_ebwm/README.md

 - Set `--cfg 1.0 --temperature 0.95` to evaluate without classifier-free guidance.
 - Generation speed can be significantly increased by reducing the number of autoregressive iterations (e.g., `--num_iter 64`).

-## Acknowledgements
+## Directory explanation:
-We thank Congyue Deng and Xinlei Chen for helpful discussion.
-We thank Google TPU Research Cloud (TRC) for granting us access to TPUs, and Google Cloud Platform for supporting GPU resources.
+./diffusion: all the diffusion util functions ./env_setup: scripts for setting up environments (on different systems) ./models: the models used in the paper, including DiT, EBM, and vae tokenizer ./output: [ignored] default output folder when you run experiments ./slurm/job_configs: all the slurm scripts
+./src: torch-fidelity files
+./util/*.py: all the util functions needed in training/inference ./util/scripts: all the scripts needed for preparing dataset, computing metrics, etc.
+./util/fid_stats: all the fid stats files when evaluating fids. including imagenet1k-256 and imagenet1k-64 stats.
+./main_ebm.py: the main training script for energy diffusion ./main_cache.py: the main script for caching the vae latents ./engine.py: the engine for training/inference

-A large portion of codes in this repo is based on [MAE](https://github.com/facebookresearch/mae), [MAGE](https://github.com/LTH14/mage) and [DiT](https://github.com/facebookresearch/DiT).
+A large portion of codes in this repo is based on [MAR](https://github.com/LTH14/mar) and [DiT](https://github.com/facebookresearch/DiT).

 ## Contact

-If you have any questions, feel free to contact me through email (tianhong@mit.edu).
+If you have any questions, feel free to contact me through email (hangkai2@illinois.edu).
 Enjoy!